• Skip to primary navigation

 Flavor and aroma are key when it comes to telling the difference between dried and fresh cilantro.

-Fresh cilantro has a vibrant, intense taste that can’t be matched by the dried stuff.
+Fresh cilantro has a bright, intense taste that can't be matched by the dried stuff.

-Plus, the leaves release a stimulating scent that adds a layer of depth to dishes.
+Plus, the leaves release a stimulating scent that improves dishes.

 Fresh cilantro offers a citrusy, slightly peppery taste with a sweet edge.